-While Warriner High School is technically classified as an ‘online school,’ it does online learning differently.
+While Warriner High School is technically classified as an “online school,” it approaches online learning differently.
 The school offers hybrid classes that require both online and face-to-face components resulting in higher graduation and college enrollment rates than other online high schools.
-Attendance requirements can range from exclusively online to daily attendance based upon the needs of each student and their family.
+Schedules are designed to meet the needs of each student and their family, including exclusively online, daily in-person attendance, or a combination of both online and in-person coursework.

 The Four Pillar approach of online/blended, project-based, early college, and career readiness at Warriner High School allows for a curriculum that encompasses the whole student.
 This perfect mix of rigorous curriculum allows students to master skills and essential learning necessary to establish a path for future success in college.

-Regular meetings with an advisory group provides the support and social experience not often found in an online school.
-Access to online coursework offers students over 100 virtual courses and over 20 advanced placement (AP) courses.
-Students also have individual weekly meetings with their advisor to encourage continuous success.
+Regular meetings with an advisory group provide the support and social experience not often found in an online school.
+Access to online coursework offers students over 400 virtual courses and over 20 advanced placement (AP) courses.
+Students also meet with their advisor bi-weekly to encourage continuous success.

-Warriner students use a supplied laptop computer that promotes learning anywhere and anytime.
 With small class sizes and a personalized approach, students always have the support and guidance they need to reach their full potential.
-Warriner helps students gain the skills and knowledge they need and assists them in planning for their future.
+Warriner helps students gain the knowledge and skills they need and assists them in planning for their future.

-New programming at Warriner includes learning math and science outdoors at Maywood every Tuesday and Thursday.
-Also, there are expanded art and design courses that round out the STEAM (Science, Technology, Engineering, Art, Mathematics) curriculum.
+Programming at Warriner includes learning math and science outdoors at Maywood every Tuesday and Thursday.
+Expanded art and design courses round out the STEAM (Science, Technology, Engineering, Art, Mathematics) curriculum.

 Beyond the school day, students are invited to participate in a wide variety of enrichment activities through an after-school program, including but not limited to technology club and eSports.